Fish from Portoroz Slovenia

 We have already told you about our visit to Piran, where we are fresh fish directly from the fisherman enjoyed.
 I still dream of this dinner today.
 I had no idea how good Stockfish can taste until then.
 Or that sea bass has an almost spicy taste.
 In any case, that made us curious.
-Therefore, we broke ours the next day Stay in the Lifeclass hotels in Portoroz on a trip to the Fonda fish farm near the salt pans of Portoroz.
+Therefore, we broke ours the next day Stay in the Lifeclass hotels in Portoroz Slovenia on a trip to the Fonda Fish Farm near the Portoroz Salt Pans.

 Visiting the Fonda fish farm in Portoroz Slovenia